bcgov/nr-get-token/backend/README.md

 ## Backend

 The backend is a node server which serves the GETOK API used by the frontend.
+It uses the following dependencies from NPM:

+Password Management & Authentication

+* `cryptico-js` - Asymmetric key encryption
+* `generate-password` - Password generator
+* `passportjs` - JWT and OIDC strategies

+Networking

+* `axios` - Standard network caller
+* `express` - Server middleware
+* `express-validator` - Call validation

+Logging

+* `morgan` - HTTP request logger
+* `npmlog` - General log framework

 ## Quickstart Guide